ramonicv/CEN-Lab-Project/README.md

 # CEN-Lab-Project
 Current version: Django website prototype - work-in-progress

-The app is currently **fully functional** but only features one game: Waterfall.
+The app is currently **fully functional** but only features two games: Waterfall, and Screw the Dealer

 NOTES:
 - The logic and structure of the app is as follows: